Have your downward transitions been criticized on your dressage test sheets?

 It’s wise to make riding good transitions a priority early in your partnership with your horse.
 That will not only achieve higher scores in dressage tests but will enhance your horse’s training and athletic development, helping to keep him sound for longer, too!

 Transitions are extremely important to the athletic development of the horse.
 They help to build suppleness, engagement, and all-important balance and self-carriage.

-The ability of the horse to show himself in relative self-carriage to the level of test is the definable quality which can pile on the marks, and this quality comes from the training and riding.
+The ability of the horse to show himself in relative self-carriage to the level of the test is the definable quality that can pile on the marks, and this quality comes from correct training and good riding.

-You might think this is obvious – you want to get from a faster pace to a slower one.
-But that is only one purpose of a downward transition in horse training – every correctly ridden downward transition is an opportunity to:
+You might think that the goal of a forward downward transition is obvious; to get from a faster pace to a slower one.
+But that is only one purpose of a downward transition in horse training.
+Every correctly ridden downward transition is an opportunity to:

 - Close the horse’s hind legs forward under his body

 - Lighten the forehand

 - Prepare the horse for more advanced degrees of collection